-Prior to the first agenda item, Chairman Alexander stated there was an addendum to the agenda regarding adding two names to appointments on the personnel item.
+Prior to the first agenda item, Chairman Alexander stated there was an addendum to the agenda regarding adding two names to the personnel item.
 He asked for a motion to approve the addendum in accordance with Idaho Code 67-2343 (4)(c).
-Trustee House called for a motioned to approve the addendum to personnel, with a second from Trustee Reynolds.
+Trustee Reynolds called for a motioned to approve the addendum to personnel, with a second from Trustee Murray.
 Chairman Alexander called for a roll call vote: